Charul00/Investor-Research-Agents-System/docs/diagrams/README.md

 Open the file at `https://excalidraw.com` using **Open > Select file from device**.

-The board contains five frames that map directly to the assignment requirements:
+The board contains five frames that document the core system views:

 - `1.
 System Architecture`
 - `2.
 Research Data Flow`